forem/forem/README.md

 # This is the public repo for dev.to

-The core purpose of this repo is for feedback and discussion about the platform.
-Issues are available for this purpose.
-This repo will evolve once we foray further into open source activity.
-We want the platform to eventually be 95% open source, even the parts that are not extracted for re-use.
-The plan is to release our whole codebase eventually and keeping a few private APIs available for necessary purposes.
+The purpose of this repo is for feedback and discussion about the platform.
+This repo will evolve to host our codebase once it is ready.
+We want the [dev.to](https://dev.to) to eventually be 90%+ open source.

-We are not nearly there yet, so for now, let's just use this to discuss features and provide feedback.
+The codebase is not ready yet, so for now, let's just use this to discuss features and provide feedback.

 ## Current functionality
 Host technical blog posts and helpful articles for developers.
 Publishing is fairly simple and uses a markdown editor that is fully copy and paste compatible with Jekyll, including [front matter](https://jekyllrb.com/docs/frontmatter/)

-## Feature roadmap
+## Some features on the roadmap

-- Comments and upvotes
+- Comments and votes on posts
 - Richer markdown experience
+- Polish up publishing experience
 - Smarter "next article" suggestions, and "related podcats"
 - Other stuff 🤔

 ## The road to open source

-The core website is a Rails application.
-Getting this generally open sourced will be a matter of diligently walking through the code and making it ready.
-A few things will need to be extracted.
-We also will extract key features into Ruby gems, likely before the whole codebase is released.
-The first thing we will probably open source are things related to our markdown editor and parser.
+Open sourcing the core codebase will involve just working it to the point where it makes sense.
+Before then, we will extract some parts as Ruby gems (the site is a Rails app)

 Ask about any of this, or suggest anything.
 We're really excited about opening this all up.